adorsys/gitlab-reporting/README.md

 # gitlab-reporting
-Reporting Tool for GitLab projects
+Reporting Tool for GitLab projects, written in Go

 ## Install go
 If not already done, install go to get started